Weyl formulae for some singular metrics with application to acoustic modes in gas giants: Mathematical model and main results

+After a first version of our article was submitted end of 2024, first of all, Bernard Helffer pointed out the reference \cite{Metivier_JEDP1975}, and second, an anonymous referee mentioned the existence of the article \cite{VulisSolomjak}, which we did not know (see also the older article \cite{Solomesh}).
+We are very much indebted to B. Helffer and to the referee for these crucial indications.
+It is a fact that both papers \cite{Metivier_JEDP1975, VulisSolomjak} actually contain our Theorem \ref{theo:A} (to apply them, keep the metric in the form \eqref{initial_metric} and express the Dirichlet form).
+But, on the one part, the constants in \cite{Metivier_JEDP1975} are not as explicit as they are in our result; on the other part, in our paper we elaborate another proof, based on heat kernel considerations.
+Anyway, we think that the main interest of the present article is the relationship with the application to gas giants.

+Beyond the fact that the three Weyl regimes (subcritical $\beta<\beta_c$, critical $\beta=\beta_c$, supercritical $\beta>\beta_c$, with $\beta_c=2/n$) are classically accessible through earlier works, the present paper contributes three features that, to the best of our knowledge, are not available in this level of explicitness:

+(i) We provide a heat-kernel based derivation, yielding \emph{explicit} constants in all regimes, including the critical logarithmic case.

+(ii) We develop a unified reduction from the separable model to the general geometry via local quasi-isometries.

+(iii) We identify the associated \emph{Weyl measures} (see Section \ref{sec_weyl_measures}): in the subcritical regime the normalized volume on $X$, and in the supercritical regime a boundary-supported measure on $\partial X$, with boundary concentration for a density-one subsequence of eigenpairs. \end{remark}

+\begin{remark} As alluded to above, to prove Theorem~\ref{theo:A}, we make an intensive use of heat kernels.
+Alternatively, it is possible to use Dirichlet-Neumann bracketing (as in \cite{ChitourPrandiRizzi}).
+Both methods allow to treat conormal jump singularities of the metric $\bar g$ inside $X$ that model layering in the gas planet.
+For the proof using Dirichlet-Neumann bracketing, see \cite[Section 3]{DoktorarbeitCharlotte}. \end{remark}

 \begin{remark} A natural question is whether $\beta$ can be determined from the Weyl asymptotics.
 Indeed, when $n$ is known, $\beta$ can be determined in the case where $\beta \geq \beta_c$.
 When $\beta < \beta_c$ the question remains open.
-To shed light on this, it would be useful and interesting to get the next term in the small-time heat trace expansion (see Section~\ref{ss:J}) when $\beta \leq \beta_c$. \end{remark}
+To shed light on this, it would be useful and interesting to get the next term in the small-time heat trace expansion (see Section~\ref{ss:J}) when $\beta \leq \beta_c$.
+We refer to Section \ref{sec_open} for other open problems. \end{remark}